MontiCore/monticore/docs/BestPractices-Language-Design.md

        using the same principles as programming languages, namely allowing to keep the models independent (and thus storable, versionable, reusable) artifacts, while they are semantically and through the generator technology well integrated.
-       The appropriate approach is based on *using* foreign models, e.g. through `import` statements and sharing *symbol* infrastructures as described in the [reference manual](http://monticore.de/MontiCore_Reference-Manual.2017.pdf).
+       The appropriate approach is based on *using* foreign models, e.g., through `import` statements and sharing *symbol* infrastructures as described in the [reference manual](http://monticore.de/MontiCore_Reference-Manual.2017.pdf).
     3. The generator provides (a) many Java classes and methods that can be overridden (b) Freemarker templates hook points to extend and replace templates, and (c) can be customized using a groovy script.
-       The generator itself is often structured along the software architecture / stack, e.g. in frontend, application backend, data base, transport layer, etc.
+       The generator itself is often structured along the software architecture / stack, e.g., in frontend, application backend, data base, transport layer, etc.
     4. The generated code must be designed appropriately by the generator designer, by generating builders, mills, etc. for each form of product - quite similar to MontiCore itself.